 Core partners:

-Utrecht University, HU University of Applied Sciences Utrecht, UMC Utrecht, National Institute for Public Health and the Environment (RIVM).
+Utrecht University, HU University of Applied Sciences Utrecht, UMC Utrecht.

-The CPBT National Growth Fund application was submitted by the Ministry of Agriculture, Fisheries, Food Security and Nature (LVVN, formerly LNV) within the framework of its Transitie Proefdiervrije Innovatie (TPI) program.
+The Ombion Centre for Animal-free Biomedical Translation National Growth Fund application was submitted by the Ministry of Agriculture, Fisheries, Food Security and Nature (LVVN, formerly LNV) within the framework of its Transitie Proefdiervrije Innovatie (TPI) program.

 Contact us: